-Heather A. Viets is a Corporate associate, elected partner effective January 1, 2017, in the Banking & Finance practice group in the Firm’s New York office.
+Heather A. Viets is a partner in the Banking & Finance practice group in the Firm’s New York office.
 Ms. Viets’ experience includes advising financial institutions and issuers in connection with banking and securities transactions, including acquisition financings, first and second lien credit facilities, bridge loan facilities, mezzanine financings, high yield debt offerings, initial public offerings, restructurings, and reorganizations.

 Ms. Viets is named a 2015 and 2016 Rising Star in Banking by New York Super Lawyers.

 - the administrative agent in €670 million term and $100 million revolving senior secured facilities for Coherent, Inc., to finance its $942 million acquisition of ROFIN-SINAR Technologies, Inc.

 - the administrative agent and certain other lenders in an out-of-court restructuring, debt-for-equity exchange and new asset-based credit facility for Things Remembered, Inc. (a portfolio company of Madison Dearborn Partners)